Bread and Butter Pickled Beets

 3. Combine sugar, vinegar, and spices from Pickle Mix in large saucepan.
 Bring to a boil over medium-high heat, stirring to dissolve.

-4. Pack beets and onion slices into hot jar.
+4. Pack beets into hot jar.
 Ladle hot pickling liquid over beets, leaving ½-inch headspace.
 Remove air bubbles.
 Wipe rims and center lids on jars.
 Apply band and adjust to fingertip tight.
 Place jar in boiling-water canner.
 Repeat until all jars are filled.

 5. Process both pints and quarts for 30 minutes, adjusting for altitude.
 Turn off heat; remove lid, and let jars stand 5 minutes.
 Remove jars and cool.
 For best flavor and texture, allow pickles to stand for 4 to 6 weeks on the pantry shelf before serving.